inwtx/CellPhone-To-Remailer/README.md

 Send remailer messages via email to a mixmaster server.

-MixMailFrom<username>.sh - Email from phone to Remailer
+MixMailFromUser.sh - Email from cell phone to Remailer

 This script is run on a Linux server wherein mixmaster has been installed.
 The script will run with an installed